iMED-Lab/COSTA/README.md

 Finally, please follow the instructions provided in the [nnUNet](https://github.com/MIC-DKFZ/nnUNet/tree/nnunetv1) repository to set up the necessary data environment variables according to their guidelines.

 ### 3. **Data Preparation**
-- Click [HERE](https://imed.nimte.ac.cn/costa.html) to request the download of the COSTA dataset.

 - Skull Stripping (For your own dataset only) \
  The first step involves performing skull stripping using the [Brain Extraction Tool (BET)](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/BET/UserGuide) (or [HD-BET](https://github.com/MIC-DKFZ/HD-BET) and [iCVMapp3r](https://icvmapp3r.readthedocs.io/en/latest/)) to remove the non-brain regions from the TOF-MRA images.
 [NOTE: THIS STEP IS EXTREMELY IMPORTANT!.
 The [HD-BET](https://github.com/MIC-DKFZ/HD-BET) is recommended.]